 Going back to the original point though, you’ll meet only a handful of people who actually are great for you.
 People who love you for who you are, not what they want you to be.

-Some of these folks though see the future you in you and their advice is actually a kick in the ass of improvement.
+Some of these folks also see the future you in you and their advice is actually a good kick in the ass.
 They may come across as assholes, but sometimes, you need to hear that.